Admissions Live Chat

 - Your instructor.
 Discuss your concern and explore your options.

 - The Financial Aid Office.
 If you receive financial aid, make sure you understand the potential impact on your benefits.
-Students receiving financial aid must contact the Financial Aid and Scholarships office every time they change their class schedule.
+Students receiving financial aid must contact the Financial Aid and Scholarships office whenever they change their class schedule.

 - Your academic advisor.
 Find out how dropping a class might affect your academic plan and career goals.